Menü Überspringen

 Titel:

-Affective reactivity to upward social comparisons, rather than to social media use, drives young adolescents' depressive symptoms
+Affective reactivity to upward social comparisons rather than social media use predicts increases in young adolescents' depressive symptoms.
+[Preprint]

 DOI: